 We counted Aaron Holiday as the third Holiday in the NBA, as it’s pretty likely as a 2018 first round draft choice he’ll play at least one game in the league.
 Both Encino Crespi and Los Angeles Loyola have produced two NBA players, but we didn’t yet count D’Anthony Melton for Crespi or Thomas Welch for Loyola just yet because as 2018 second round draft choices, there is no guarantee they’ll log minutes.

-Two teams have had three eventual NBA players on its active roster at one time during the same season among the approximately 20 we could find nationally: the 2001-2002 L.A.
+Three teams have had three eventual NBA players on its active roster at one time during the same season among the approximately 20 we could find nationally: the 2001-2002 L.A.
 Westchester team that included wing Hassan Adams, forward Trevor Ariza and guard Bobby Brown and the 2005-2006 San Joaquin Memorial club that included big men Brook and Robin Lopez and forward Quincy Pondexter.
 Westchester finished 32-2 and won the D1 state crown, while San Joaquin Memorial went 33-4 and was upset in the SoCal D4 regional final by Horizon of San Diego.
 The 1981-82 St. Bernard team featured senior Ronnie Grandison (fourth five all-state), State Junior Player of the Year Corey Gaines and sophomore Leonard Taylor among 10 players who received college scholarships.

 Pondexter’s uncle Cliff and his dad Roscoe were two of the greatest players ever in CIF Central Section history and we always took for granted Roscoe (our 1971 Mr. Basketball choice over Raymond Lewis) logged NBA minutes to give the program five overall.
 Roscoe was drafted in the third round in 1974, but never played in a NBA game.
 After one year of college, Cliff was a first round draft choice that same year, but he sat out his rookie year because of a stress fracture and never fully reached the NBA heights that was expected of him while in high school.